nv-vn/TelegraML/README.md

 # TelegraML

 An OCaml library for creating bots for [Telegram Messenger](https://telegram.org/).
 Bots are built using the official API provided by Telegram.
-The documentation can be viewd [here](https://core.telegram.org/bots/api#inline-mode-methods).
+The documentation can be viewed [here](https://core.telegram.org/bots/api#inline-mode-methods).

 ## Introduction: